shivan-s/shivan.xyz/content/posts/awsreinvent-2024/index.md

 The next morning was my exit out of Las Vegas.
 I checked out and fly out to Los Angeles, where I'd make my trip back home to New Zealand.

-Fun fact: when I was flying from Auckland to Palmerston North, I was sitting next to a lady why is a scrum master, she was well versed in AWS and I was able to talk about my conference to her.
+Fun fact: when I was flying from Auckland to Palmerston North, I was sitting next to a lady who is a scrum master, she was well versed in AWS and I was able to talk about my conference to her.

 ## Reflections

 The level of gratitude to have my company sponsor my trip to AWS re:Invent in inmeasurable.
-I feel loved, because instead of viewing software development as a cost, it's viewed as something worth investing in - like this conference.
+I feel loved, because **instead of viewing software development as a cost, it's viewed as something worth investing in** - like this conference.

 I'm hoping to bring back some value into the business for going.
 The biggest thing is being inspired to learn AWS so I can use it better in the company that I work for.